 In journaling, I have been able to put some of the chaos in my mind, that drives my disorder, to rest.
 Journaling has allowed me to recognize patterns of thoughts and behaviors that have been driving and keeping my eating disorder alive.
 Writing down my thoughts and keeping a food diary, together, were also a great resource when in therapy or doctors appointments.
 It gave my team an insight into what I was experiencing.
 Because of this, I was able to get the help I needed to start my journey toward recovery.
 It can be so difficult to express our needs to others.
 Especially out loud, and even more so when we are struggling.

 One of the other great aspects about journaling during the Recovery process is looking back and seeing how far you have come.
 It is so easy to focus on how far we have to go, that seeing how far we have come gets lost.
 Journalling allows us to stop and celebrate those victories, too.

 A journal specifically tailored for eating disorders could, quite literally, save lives.
 Eating disorders have the highest mortality rate of all mental illnesses.
 Beyond this journal being a useful resource for patients or people experiencing eating disorders, it can be so useful to treatment facilities and doctors when trying to help treat these illnesses.

-This is the journal I wish existed when I was curled up on the floor, with a BMI of 15.5, thinking things would never, ever get better.
+This is the journal I wish existed when I was curled up on the floor, thinking things would never, ever get better.
 This is the journal I wished existed when I was trying so hard to shrink myself into nothing.
 This is the journal the world needs.

 Finding out about Dawn on Facebook led me to finding the best and most lovely support group I can ever ask for in my personal Eating Disorder recovery.
 The members of the Instagram support group are always there no matter what time you need just someone to listen to you rant, to listen to the fears I have around certain meals or any discomfort I am feeling.